 Precautions: KEEP OUT OF REACH OF CHILDREN.
 DO NOT USE ON CHILDREN, 2 YEARS OLD AND LESS.
 For external use only.
 May cause skin reactions on sensitive individuals.
 Discontinue use if signs of irritation or rash appear.
 Can be used safely when used according to the label directions.

 Similar Insect Control & Repellent

-Dani: a few months ago
+Dani: about a year ago

 Please do not use this bug spray on pets!!!!
 It contains citrus essential oils, camphor, pine oil and geranium oil, all of which are highly toxic to dogs and cats.
 This product is a pretty good mosquito repellant for humans (though I find in lots of places in Canada, when the mosquito season starts, nothing seems to help a lot), please, please don't use it on your pets.
 Even if you just use it on their collar or hankerchief, just breathing in the vapours is highly dangerous to them.
 There are some oils that are not toxic to your pets and may help with mosquitoes and ticks but not this product.

 Elaine: more than a year ago

 Went to the Caymans and sprayed as directed.
 Within a couple of minutes all of us got bitten.
 At dinner I got 10 bites in various places (about an hour dinner).
 It's greasy, smells like citronella candles but doesn't work.
 It has oil of lemon and eucalyptus but I was in a rush and misread the label when I purchased it.
 It's oil of lemon eucalyptus that works.
 Lemon oil is not the same.